NoamBH-SEC/wazuh-virustotal-active-response-lab/README.md

 </ossec_config>
 ```

-The API key must never be committed to GitHub.
-Repository examples should always use a placeholder such as `REDACTED` or `YOUR_VIRUSTOTAL_API_KEY`.
+The real API key is not included in the repository.
+Configuration examples use a placeholder such as `REDACTED`.

 After editing the configuration, it was validated and the Wazuh manager was restarted.